 What is employee empowerment?

-Think of employee empowerment as pretty much the opposite of micro-management.
-Empowering your employees means handing authority to them to undertake their roles as they determine best.
+Employee empowerment is essentially the opposite of micromanagement.
+Empowering your employees means giving them autonomy to perform their roles as they think best.
 It involves giving them the responsibility and autonomy to manage their own jobs, set their own objectives and make decisions about tasks, priorities and deadlines.

 To bring about employee empowerment, you need to share your top-level vision – that’s the mission, objectives and strategy for the organisation.
 This helps employees to understand how their roles contribute to the overall success of the business.

-Then you have to maintain this level of involvement, regularly engaging with employees to communicate strategy and plans, so that you are all pulling in the same direction.
+Then you have to maintain this level of involvement, regularly engaging with employees to communicate strategy and plans, so that you are all working in the same direction.

 To be successful, empowerment requires that managers trust their staff; trust that they will make the right decisions and that they will be effective in achieving their goals.